stryukovsky/aragon-dao-research/README.md

 # Aragon Protocol Factory

-This reposity contains a factory contract and a set of scripts to deploy OSx and the core Aragon plugins to a wide range of networks.
+This reposity contains a factory contract and a set of scripts to deploy OSx and the core Aragon plugins to a wide range of EVM compatible networks.

 ## Get Started